KnowledgeForwardSolutions/CheckDigits.Net/README.md

-The ISIN (International Securities Identification Number) algorithm uses a variation of the Luhn algorithm and has all of the capabilities of the Luhn algorithm, including the ability to detect all single digit (or character) transcription errors and most two digit (or character) transposition errors.
+The ISIN (International Securities Identification Number) algorithm uses a variation of the Luhn algorithm and has all of the capabilities of the Luhn algorithm, including the ability to detect all single digit (or character) transcription errors and most two digit transposition errors except *09 -> 90* and vice versa.

-Like the Luhn algorithm it cannot detect the transposition error *09 -> 90* and vice versa.
-The algorithm has a known weakness that it cannot detect transposed letters.
+The algorithm has significant weaknesses.
+Transpositions of two letters cannot be detected.
+Additionally, transpositions of a digit character and the letters B, M or X cannot be detected (because B is converted to 11, M to 22 and X to 33 and when combined with another digit, the result is a jump transposition that the Luhn algorithm cannot detect).

 #### Details